crsahadeva09-netizen/Java-Slot-Machine/README.md

 This is a console-based Slot Machine game built using Java as part of my learning journey in Core Java.

-The project was implemented by following a tutorial from **Bro Code**, with the goal of understanding how different Java concepts work together in a complete program.
+The project was implemented by following a java tutorial Series, with the goal of understanding how different Java concepts work together in a complete program.

 ## Features
 - Console-based slot machine game